There are five great risks facing the planet and its people. Can good governance intervene?

 Only 28 global economies are expected to have grown in 2020.

-We can expect more deaths and losses of livelihoods to directly affect the risk of “social cohesion erosion”, another critical short-term risk identified by the WEF.
+We can expect more deaths and losses of livelihoods to directly affect the risk of “social cohesion erosion”, another critical short-term risk identified economic think tanks.

-The five risk categories identified by the WEF, however, are all addressable.
+The five risk categories are all addressable.
 It will take enormous cooperation between nations that embrace democracy and understand the value of objective intelligence and sound science.

 The five main risk categories may look inoffensive but could be deadly.
 They are: